Food in Taipei || Top 6 Foods You Simply Cannot Miss

 Is Taiwanese food similar to Mainland Chinese food?

-As Chinese food is so diverse due to the sheer size of the country Taiwanese food is more based on the food from the Fujian region of China.
+As Chinese food is so diverse due to the sheer size of the country Taiwanese food is more based on the food from the Fujian region of mainland China.
 Fujian is a province actually located near Taiwan, hence the influence.

-Taiwanese food is also increasingly seeing a larger Japanese influence, again mainly due to location.
+Food in Taipei is also increasingly seeing a larger Japanese influence, again mainly due to location.

-Is Taiwanese street food safe to eat?
+Is Taipei street food safe to eat?

-Taiwanese Street Food is probably the best way to experience Taiwanese cuisine.
+Taipei Street Food is probably the best way to experience Taiwanese cuisine.

-What is Taiwanese breakfast like?
+What is breakfast in Taipei like?

 Want more from LTL?